Jason Lee Scott: Power Rangers Super Megaforce

 Jason and the other Mighty Morphin Power Rangers return as part of the army of Legendary Rangers led by Tommy that helped the Mega Rangers defeat the Armada once and for all, fighting in a huge battle against hundreds of XBorgs and dozens of Bruisers.
 However, Austin St. John did not return and Jason only appears morphed, as do the other Mighty Morphin rangers besides Tommy.

 Power Rangers Beast Morphers

 Jason returns in Season 2 of Power Rangers Beast Morphers, in the special episode "Grid Connection".

 When Jason's old foe Goldar is reanimated by Evox/Venjix as Goldar Maximus and dispatched to the dimension of the Dino Charge Power Rangers to gather energems, Jason is summoned by Grid Battleforce Red Ranger Devon to help him save the Dino Charge Rangers as well as members of Devon's own team.
 It is revealed that Jason's Tyrannosaurus Power Coin has laid dormant within a meteorite for an undisclosed amount of time.
 Devon hands the coin back to Jason.
-Jason eventually summons the rest of his Mighty Morphin team and the Dino Thunder Power Rangers to assist him against the army led by Goldar Maximus.
+The MMPR main team and the Dino Thunder Power Rangers come back to assist him against the army led by Goldar Maximus.

+Mighty Morphin Power Rangers: Once & Always

+Jason was part of the reunited Mighty Morphin team who fought Robo-Rita in the battle that ended with Trini's death.
+He, Tommy, Kimberly, and Billy are attacked again when they gather in the anniversary of Trini's passing, with a revived Snizard imprisoning all but Billy and Zack.
+Robo-Rita plans on using their powers as a power source for her latest invention, a machine that opens a portal to the past so she can pass on her knowledge to her younger self and more easily take over the Earth.
+After the villains and the machine are destroyed, Jason as well as a handful of other captured Rangers, are released.
+Because St. John had his passport suspended for his alleged illegal activities, he did not reprise his role, so Jason does not appear unmorphed except in archive footage.

 Other versions

+Power/Rangers (2015 short film)

+Jason (played by Stevin Knight) In this darker reimagining.
+After the Machine Empire defeats the Power Rangers and destroys the Megazord in battle, Earth's governments negotiate a truce with the Machine Empire, and the Power Rangers are disbanded.
+Jason marries Kimberly Hart, and their marriage lasted eight hours until Farkas Bulkmeier and Eugene Skullovitch seemingly revealed their location to the police force.
+Jason is killed in the crossfire.